-- Aesthetically Pleasing Design – Look and feel of the website does not only help in retaining the user on the website, it also builds trust and credibility which are two essential components of Google's quality rater guidelines.
+- Aesthetically Pleasing Design – Look and feel of the website not only help in retaining the user on the website but also builds trust and credibility which are two essential components of Google’s quality rater guidelines.

 - SEO knowledge – A good design can be obscured by poor SEO.
 A designer should build websites with human visitors and SEO in mind.

 - Innovation – Keep up with new things and implement them on your website.